- Oops!Something went wrong.Please try again later.

 In October 2021, one new restaurant was opened in Lithuania.
 The Group continues preparations for opening additional Burger King restaurants in 2021.
 In the last quarter of the year altogether four new Burger King restaurants are planned to be opened in Latvia and Lithuania.

 Short-term outlook of vaccination against COVID-19

-Due to the ongoing COVID-19 situation the earnings outlook is uncertain and continues to be strongly affected by external factors such as the progress of vaccination, states’ decisions regarding the timing of the lifting of travel restrictions and allowing passenger traffic as well as the duration of the recovery period.
-Management expects the passenger traffic between Estonia and Finland to recover rapidly after the restrictions have been lifted.
+Due to the ongoing COVID-19 situation the earnings outlook is uncertain and continues to be strongly affected by external factors such as the progress of vaccination, states’ decisions regarding the timing of the lifting or imposing of travel restrictions and allowing passenger traffic, passengers’ willingness to travel as well as the duration of the recovery period.
+Management expects the passenger traffic between Estonia and Finland to recover after vaccination, infection and hospitalisation rates in Estonia improve and travelling restrictions remain lifted.